datapeopleconnected/ltn-element/README.md

 Others are included (and will be extended) by way of example.

 ## Philosophy
 Javascript applications are complex, and managing that complexity is increasingly burdensome.
-We aim to ease that burden by making it easier for applications to compose functional structures, providing scoped services via a naturally intuitive, but thoughtful way.
+We aim to ease that burden by making it easier for applications to compose functional structures, providing scoped services in a naturally intuitive, but thoughtful way.

 ## Approach
 The DOM is a hierarchical data structure, we exploit that structure to provide a mechanism for ltn-elements to access composed sets of services scoped against the DOM hierarchy. `_queryService` and `_getService` are the cornerstones of the approach.